-NMFS gratefully acknowledges the work of the Hawaiian Monk Seal Recovery Team (HMSRT) in developing the Recovery Plan for the Hawaiian Monk Seal.
-The members of the Hawaiian Monk Sea Recovery Team are:
+NMFS gratefully acknowledges the work of the Hawaiian Monk Seal Recovery Team (HMSRT) in developing the original draft of this Recovery Plan for the Hawaiian Monk Seal.
+That draft was subsequently modified by NMFS.
+The members of the Hawaiian Monk Sea Recovery Team who participated in the preparation of the draft plan are:

-Dr. Joshua Ginsberg - Chair Vice President, Conservation Operations Wildlife Conservation Society
+Dr. Joshua Ginsberg - Chair Dr. Don Bowen

+Vice President, Conservation Operations

+Bedford Institute of Oceanography Wildlife Conservation Society